You Are the Woman: Reception

 Jock Bartley of Firefall would account for the popularity of "You Are the Woman" thus: "Every female between the ages of 18 and 24 wanted to be the woman portrayed in the song, and that caused their boyfriends and spouses to call radio stations and subsequently flood the airwaves with dedications of the song and the sentiment.
 The message was simple and sincere, and the song was easy to sing.
 It was like our fans let us be a singing version of the Hallmark card that said what they weren't quite sure what to express."

 Bartley also states: "Everybody knows 'You Are The Woman'.
 It ended up kind of being a hindrance because people would only hear 'You Are The Woman' and would think, oh, that light Rock band from Colorado.
 We're actually a pretty smokin' Rock band that really has fun onstage and cooks and jams and plays 'You Are The Woman' also."

-"You Are the Woman" was remade by Josh Kelley for the Herbie: Fully Loaded soundtrack (2005).
-It was also covered by Swedish band Blue Swede.